Guide last updated by Katie Radford, November 2024

 In the BVI, the House of Assembly of the British Virgin Islands (called the Legislative Council prior to the introduction of the 2007 constitution) has the power to pass statutes.
 The House of Assembly is unicameral and is made up of 15 members.
 Thirteen of the members are directly elected.
 The remaining two non-voting members are the Attorney General and the Speaker.
 Statutes must also be approved by the Governor (as the representative of the UK monarch).

 As the BVI is a British Overseas Territory, legislation made in the UK Parliament can be applicable in the BVI.
-In such cases a statue may specifically state that it applies to the territory, or it may be extended to the BVI by way of an Order in Council or by direct subsidiary legislation in the UK.
+In such cases a statute may specifically state that it applies to the territory, or it may be extended to the BVI by way of an Order in Council or by direct subsidiary legislation in the UK.
 For information on finding UK legislation, see the United Kingdom jurisdiction guide.

 A compilation of the laws passed 1961-1991 and still in force as of 1st May 1990 was published in 1991 under the title The Revised Laws of the Virgin Islands.
 This is available in IALS Library on the open shelves at classmark GN8.E.17.
 The 1991 edition updated the previous edition which was published in 1965 (IALS RES GN8.E.17).